ga4gh/va-spec/schema/va-spec/profiles/def/CohortAlleleFrequencyStudyResult.rst

           - 1..1
           - The specific subject or experimental unit in a Study that data in the StudyResult object is about. e.g. a particular variant in a population allele frequency dataset like ExAC or gnomAD.
        *  - focusAlleleCount
-          - _Not Specified_
+          - integer
           - 1..1
           - The number of occurrences of the focusAllele in the cohort.
        *  - locusAlleleCount
-          - _Not Specified_
+          - integer
           - 1..1
           - The number of occurrences of alleles at the locus in the cohort (count of all alleles at this locus, sometimes referred to as "allele number")
        *  - alleleFrequency
-          - _Not Specified_
+          - number
           - 1..1
           - The frequency of the focusAllele in the cohort.
        *  - cohortStudyGroup